neondatabase/website/content/docs/introduction/about.md

 **Set up your Postgres database in seconds.**

 1. [Log in](https://console.neon.tech/signup) with an email address, Google, or GitHub account.
-2. Provide a project name, database name, and select a region.
+2. Provide a project name and database name, and select a region.
 3. Click **Create Project**.

 Neon's architecture allows us to spin up a Postgres database almost instantly and provide you with a database URL, which you can plug into your application or database client.